 Certain individual persons have claims for charitable gift Annuities purchased by them from CBNA under a gift and bequest program.
-Various donors made charitable gift annuities in exchange for which such donors are receiving certain fixed payments during their lives or the lives of another person, the payments for which were fixed at the date of the gift based on actuarial tables of the donor's life expectancy and uniform gift annuity rates. individual's passing, the remainder of the gift becomes the property of CBNA.
+Various donors made charitable gift annuities in exchange for which such donors are receiving certain fixed payments during their lives or the ase 08-00110 Doc 599-1 Filed 12/17/09 Entered 12/17/09 05:09:05 Desc Supplement Disclosure Statement - part 2 Page 21 of 40 lives of another person, the payments for which were fixed at the date of the gift based on actuarial tables of the donor's life expectancy and uniform gift annuity rates.
+Upon the individual's passing, the remainder of the gift becomes the property of CBNA.
 Because of the unknown nature of future mortality, CBNA is unable to precisely estimate the amounts it owed under the charitable gift Annuities; however, as of the Petition Date, it believed it had approximately \$202,751.31 in such liability, secured by the property given to CBNA by the gifting individual.